460 Bitter Creek Rd

 In the event of a tie, the points for each place will be added together and divided by the number of contestants tying.
 If there is a tie in points for yearend awards, it is at the board’s discretion for action going forward.

 Greenlee Junior Rodeo Series Board and affiliates, Greenlee Co.
-Fair & Racing, Greenlee County, stock contractors and affiliates are not responsible from any and all liability in the event of an injury or loss to any person, animals, or personal belongings.
+Fair & Racing, Greenlee County, stock contractors and affiliates are not responsible for any liability in the event of an injury or loss to any person, animals, or personal belongings.
 Any unsportsmanlike conduct by contestant, parent, or guardian will be subject to disqualification.
 Decision of the Greenlee Junior Rodeo Series Board are final!

 It is against the Arizona law to bring any outside alcohol beverages onto the fairgrounds property and will be enforced - NO WARNINGS.

 Please be ready when your name is called.
-If you are not ready after the second time your name is called you will forfeit your run.
+If you are not ready after the second time your name is called you will forfeit your run and any associated entry fees.

 Good Luck, Be Safe & Have Fun!